nkmakes/nkmakes.github.io/_posts/2020-08-25-crypto-bot-freqtrade-install-windows.md

 ### Setting up our Docker enviroment on Win 10

 We need first to set up a docker enviroment on Windows 10.
-If you have Home edition OS, you will need to [install WSL 2 or Windows susbsistem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-Before this you need to have your OS updated to the last version to avoid problems.
+If you have Home edition OS, you will need to [install WSL 2 or Windows susbsistem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10). **Before this you need to have your OS updated to the last version to avoid problems**.

 If you are lucky, you can directly install [Docker install Full Guide](https://docs.docker.com/docker-for-windows/install-windows-home/)